Mayoralty of Thomas Menino: Charter schools

 For years, Menino's position on charter schools was one of opposition.
 Shortly after taking office, Menino collaborated with leadership of the Boston Teachers' Union to establish pilot schools, which they had hoped would compete against charter schools.
 In 2005, Menino levied a threat to abandon his opposition to charter schools amid a dispute between the Boston Teachers Union and the Menino-appointed Boston School Committee.

 In 2009, Menino came out in support of charter schools.
 In June, he came out in support of in-district charter schools.
 Legislation permitting these would be passed in Massachusetts in 2010.
 In July, he submitted state legislation which would have converted Boston's lowest-performing public schools into charter schools.
 At the time, he stated that he planned, if the legislation failed, to lobby for the state to raise its cap on charter schools, something which Governor Deval Patrick was pursuing at the time.
-At this time, he praised what he proclaimed to be charter schools' ability to attract guality teachers, arrange lessons to fit students' needs, and establish flexibile workplace rules.
+At this time, he praised what he proclaimed to be charter schools' ability to attract quality teachers, arrange lessons to fit students' needs, and establish flexibile workplace rules.
 However, even then, Menino's support for charter schools was described by The Boston Globes James Vaznis as, "tepid".
 In January 2013, Meino urged the state to remove limits on charter schools in underperforming school districts, and to also enhance the authority of school administrators to inteverne in troubled schools.